Why is my shut-off valve no hot water

 Plumbing

-The answer to 'why is my shut-off valve no hot water' is that the shut-off valve may be faulty or turned off, preventing hot water from reaching your taps.
-This is a common plumbing issue that can have several potential causes, including a stuck or broken valve, mineral buildup, or a problem with the water heater.
+The answer to 'why is my shut-off valve no hot water' is that the shut-off valve may be closed or malfunctioning, preventing hot water from reaching the faucet.
+This could be due to a problem with the water heater, plumbing lines, or the shut-off valve itself.

 Step-by-Step Guide